Civil-Service-Human-Resources/identity-management/README.md

 ### Build-time

-For a complete list of build dependencies check the `build.gradle` file.
+For a complete list of build dependencies check the `pom.xml` file.
 The main source dependencies are:
 - Spring Boot 1.5 (cloud, web, security, oauth2)
 - Spring Data JPA
 - Azure App Insights 2.5